This guest piece was written by Sean Wheeler, author, survivor, and advocate. 6 Minute Read.

-At 7 years old or so, I was groomed with adult porn, then child porn, and then I was used in it.
+At seven years old or so, I was groomed with adult porn, then child sexual abuse material (CSAM), and then I was used in it.

 Still, I remember thinking, “Tell that to a 7-year-old me.”
 No demand, no production.
 Why don’t people get that?

 I’m told CSAM is a $3 billion dollar a year business worldwide, according to reports from a few years ago.
 I bet the numbers are higher now, and who knows what’s actually on the dark net.
 It doesn’t it matter how big the industry is, because it’s big enough.
 Because of it, I learned to hate my image, I learned to hate me.
 I learned to wear that mask and hide the pain.

 I was never really that good at hiding it, and it came out in anger and moodiness toward my family and friends.
 They did not know the source of that anger, and I was not about to tell them.
 I did tell them eventually, and I don’t hide it anymore.

 I’m also a guy.
 People don’t seem to know that boys are abused, trafficked for sex, and used in porn.
 I fight to give visibility to male survivors by speaking up when and where I’m invited.
 It’s not easy, but if I don’t speak who will?
 Boys and girls, or men and women viewed in porn know what the truth is, and many of them keep it hidden inside.

 I used to, too, for much too long, but I don’t hide anymore.